 This article with the photos in it, may seem straightforward and relatively easy, keeping your form strict, not allowing your focus to shift to your cell phone, female distractions or the never ending drama of life, is anything but easy.

-Please be sure if you possibly can to always warm up your shoulders.
-I can only share with you my experiences of not warming up enough.
-I myself have developed chronic problems with my shoulders, I have survived surgeries and therapy to say the least; I still enjoy training chest and shoulders, but it's not easy.
+Try to always warm up your shoulders.
+I can only share with you my experiences of not warming up enough, developing chronic problems with shoulders sucks!

-As I’ve said if you’re focusing on increasing shoulder mass Prioritize with the weakest areas first.
-Stay focused on your achievement level: change the intensity, the exercises, your rest times, training resistance and vary your tempo and speed on certain exercises.
-Above all match your shoulder training intensity to the goal you set out for yourself and good luck.
-DWT
+As I’ve said if you’re focusing on increasing shoulder mass: prioritize with the weakest areas first.
+Change the intensity, the exercises, rest intervals, resistance levels, vary your tempo and speed on certain exercises.
+Above all match your shoulder training intensity to the goal you set out for yourself and build those cannon balls.